Abdul Kalam’s childhood stories can inspire the future generation

 “Although an act of help done timely, might be small in nature, it is truly larger than the world itself.”

 Abdul Kalam was a practicing Muslim, but he knew Hindu traditions very well, and he read the Bhagavad Gita.
 The Bhagavad Gita is a philosophy, a way of life, not about religion.

 Many famous people found answers in the Gita.

 Abdul Kalam was truly an amazing man and liked to inspire young people.
 He was able to motivate the youth not only in India.

 Dr. APJ Abdul Kalam also had a vision for India and wrote a book together with Dr. Y S Rajan.

 India 2020: A Vision for the New Millennium

 A great man with a remarkable childhood.

 Did you like the story of Abdul Kalam’s childhood?
-I like the part with the teacher breaking social barriers and changing perceptions.
+I like the part with the teacher breaks social barriers and changes perceptions.

 Does it inspire you and motivate you to dream big?